HelpMe-Pls/Life-Engineering/Tips & Tools/Writing.md

 - Have them track their metrics in a template or spreadsheet you create (like their daily calories, weight, and lifts in the gym).
 - If you have a cohort and a course, solely focus on course sales in between cohort launches.
 ### Cohorts
-- A cohort is a subscription-based course with a specific start date and a *limited* number of students.
+- A cohort is a subscription-based course with a specific start date and a *limited* number of students where you host weekly live streams to guide that group of students (think of it as one-to-many consulting instead of 1:1).
+- Scarcity is baked in for this type of product.
 - It has some form of communication feature like a group chat (Discord, Telegram,...) and live calls that people can join for Q&A (Zoom, Google Meat,...) or specific education relating to the curriculum.
 You can usually charge more for this compared to a typical course.
 	- You can also get testimonials easier because you have helped them on a deeper level just by how cohorts are structured.
 	- Rotate and iterate between cohorts and standalone courses: take a valuable part of your cohort and turn it into a lower-priced course.
 Leverage the testimonials and results you've gotten to sell to a larger audience.
 Upsell your course buyers to the cohort to increase sales.